Stabilizing an ultracold Fermi gas against Fermi acceleration to superdiffusion through localization

-In any case, we should expect at least a significant fraction of the low-energy fermions to localize.
-Therefore, we attribute the onset of subdiffusion for strong disorder as a signature of Anderson localization below the mobility edge, slowing down the expansion, see Ref.~\cite{barbosa_what_2023}.
+In any case, we can expect at least a significant fraction of the low-energy fermions to localize, see also Ref.~\cite{barbosa_what_2023}.
+Therefore, we attribute the onset of subdiffusion for strong disorder as a signature of Anderson localization below the mobility edge, slowing down the expansion.

 This is supported by the experimental observation that the diffusion coefficient is of the order of only a few `quanta of diffusion' $\hbar / m$~\cite{kuhn_coherent_2007, jendrzejewski_three-dimensional_2012, shapiro_cold_2012}, see Fig.~\ref{fig3}(e).
 Furthermore, with increasing $\decorrrate{} \lesssim \SI{1}{\per\milli\second}$, we see an initial plateau where neither diffusion quantity, exponent or coefficient, changes (background shading in Fig.~\ref{fig3}(c-d)).
 It clearly illustrates a strong suppression of the Fermi acceleration for sufficiently slow changes of the underlying disorder potential.
 The experimental observation is also in stark contrast to the classical simulation based on Fermi acceleration.
 We interpret this observation as the effect of localization due to wavefunction interference for small decorrelation rates.